 - Discuss your options for housing and work with you to prevent homelessness

-- Work with a range of other agencies to assess whether you are likely to need help living independently
+- Work with a range of other agencies to assess whether you're likely to need help living independently

 - If hostel, refuge or other forms of temporary accommodation are required, we will identify the most suitable options and search for availability

-- If there is no accommodation available in the South East Region, the Housing Advice & Homelessness Prevention Officer may seek options outside the area
+- If there's no accommodation available in the South East Region, the Housing Advice and Homelessness Prevention Officer may seek options outside the area

 - Mental health patients will be assisted to get support from a Psychiatric Nurse or a Social Worker

-We work with Essex County Council social care to ensure that appropriate Occupational Therapy assessments are carried out.
+We work with Essex County Council social care to make sure appropriate Occupational Therapy assessments are carried out.

 Typically an Occupational therapist will:

-- Assess whether you would be eligible for mobile/temporary equipment e.g. bath hoists and walking aids
+- assess whether you would be eligible for mobile or temporary equipment, such as bath hoists and walking aids

-- Ensure an adequate care package is in place prior to your discharge if required
+- make sure an adequate care package is in place prior to your discharge, if required

-If you have been released from prison and are now homeless, or if you are due to be released from prison and facing the threat of becoming homeless, then you may want to seek advice and support from our Housing Solutions service.
+If you have been released from prison and are now homeless, or if you're due to be released from prison and facing the threat of becoming homeless, you may want to seek advice and support from our Housing Solutions service.